lmmx/wotd/README.md

-I turned these 106 paths into a 'checklist' to be deleted from the JSON programmatically rather than by manually writing a `del` command (it'd get big, taking a long time, and becoming hard to maintain or debug if I wanted to change it later, or reuse it on another file).
+I turned these 106 paths into a 'checklist' to be deleted from the JSON programmatically rather than by manually writing a `del` command (it'd get big, taking a long time, and becoming hard to maintain or debug if I wanted to change it later, or reuse it on another file e.g. the much larger JSON file of all tweets, rather than this WOTD subset).

 For many of these, the paths are 'inexact' i.e. 'globbed', as they're not present in all Tweet objects.
 The inexact paths 'expand' to a much larger number of paths (they are 'one-to-many').